-EV-charging is still subsidised which is unsustainable in the long run.
+EV-charging still subsidised which İS is unsustainable in the long run.
 Viable business models will be those models that consider the sharing economy concept.
 These are among others sharing excess energy from local renewable energy sources, new services for flexible charging and parking, EV sharing (including e-car, e-bike, e-scooter) and revenue from RES.
 A number of such business models were developed for the demonstrators in Barcelona, Bremen and Oslo, and they were not just about the money flows.
 The business and price models were also designed to encourage the desired behaviour, using for instance rewarding flexibility of charging and eco-driving of shared vehicles, and penalising the blocking of charge points.

-Overall approach to demonstration and evaluation: The project overall approach is depicted in Figure 2-2.
+Overall approach to demonstration and evaluation:

+The project overall approach is depicted in Figure 2-2.
 Starting from the concept, technology prototypes were realised by means of a combination of new developments, refinements and integration of commercial systems owned by project participants, and business models developed involving various stakeholders.
-To evaluate the solutions, the prototypes were tested in in real life demonstrators in the three pilot cities (Oslo,
+To evaluate the solutions, the prototypes were tested in in real life demonstrators in the three pilot cities (Oslo, Bremen and Barcelona).
+Further, the analysis of data from the field was complemented with simulations based on data collected from the demonstrators.

-4 The term measure is adopted from the CIVITAS evaluation framework.
+The term measure is adopted from the CIVITAS evaluation framework.
 A measure denotes an action or a feature implemented to improve sustainable mobility.